googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

   - `type` is type of the sync.
 For now only "FixedInterval" is available
   - `fixedInterval` parameters of the fixedInterval sync
     - `seconds` is the time in seconds between each auto scaling
+{{% /feature %}}

+{{% feature publishVersion="1.37.0" %}}
+The `spec` field is the actual `FleetAutoscaler` specification and it is composed as follows:

+- `fleetName` is name of the fleet to attach to and control.
+Must be an existing `Fleet` in the same namespace as this `FleetAutoscaler`.
+- `policy` is the autoscaling policy
+  - `type` is type of the policy.
+"Buffer" and "Webhook" are available
+  - `buffer` parameters of the buffer policy type
+    - `bufferSize`  is the size of a buffer of "ready" and "reserved" game server instances.
+                    The FleetAutoscaler will scale the fleet up and down trying to maintain this buffer, as instances are being allocated or terminated.
+                    Note that "reserved" game servers could not be scaled down.
+                    It can be specified either in absolute (i.e. 5) or percentage format (i.e. 5%)
+    - `minReplicas` is the minimum fleet size to be set by this FleetAutoscaler. if not specified, the minimum fleet size will be bufferSize if absolute value is used.
+                    When `bufferSize` in percentage format is used, `minReplicas` should be more than 0.
+    - `maxReplicas` is the maximum fleet size that can be set by this FleetAutoscaler.
+Required.
+  - `webhook` parameters of the webhook policy type
+    - `service` is a reference to the service for this webhook.
+Either `service` or `url` must be specified.
+If the webhook is running within the cluster, then you should use `service`.
+Port 8000 will be used if it is open, otherwise it is an error.
+      - `name`  is the service name bound to Deployment of autoscaler webhook.
+Required {{< ghlink href="examples/autoscaler-webhook/autoscaler-service.yaml" >}}(see example){{< /ghlink >}}
+                      The FleetAutoscaler will scale the fleet up and down based on the response from this webhook server
+      - `namespace` is the kubernetes namespace where webhook is deployed.
+Optional If not specified, the "default" would be used
+      - `path` is an optional URL path which will be sent in any request to this service. (i. e. /scale)
+      - `port` is optional, it is the port for the service which is hosting the webhook.
+The default is 8000 for backward compatibility.
+If given, it should be a valid port number (1-65535, inclusive).
+    - `url` gives the location of the webhook, in standard URL form (`[scheme://]host:port/path`).
+Exactly one of `url` or `service` must be specified.
+The `host` should not refer to a service running in the cluster; use the `service` field instead.  (optional, instead of service)
+    - `caBundle` is a PEM encoded certificate authority bundle which is used to issue and then validate the webhook's server certificate.
+Base64 encoded PEM string.
+Required only for HTTPS.
+If not present HTTP client would be used.
+  - Note: only one `buffer` or `webhook` could be defined for FleetAutoscaler which is based on the `type` field.
+  - `counter` parameters of the counter policy type
+    - `counter` contains the settings for counter-based autoscaling:
+      - `key` is the name of the counter to use for scaling decisions.
+      - `bufferSize` is the size of a buffer of counted items that are available in the Fleet (available capacity).
+Value can be an absolute number or a percentage of desired game server instances.
+An absolute number is calculated from percentage by rounding up.
+Must be bigger than 0.
+      - `minCapacity` is the minimum aggregate Counter total capacity across the fleet.
+If zero, MinCapacity is ignored.
+If non zero, MinCapacity must be smaller than MaxCapacity and bigger than BufferSize.
+      - `maxCapacity` is the maximum aggregate Counter total capacity across the fleet.
+It must be bigger than both MinCapacity and BufferSize.
+  - `list` parameters of the list policy type
+    - `list` contains the settings for list-based autoscaling:
+      - `key` is the name of the list to use for scaling decisions.
+      - `bufferSize` is the size of a buffer based on the List capacity that is available over the current aggregate List length in the Fleet (available capacity).
+It can be specified either as an absolute value or percentage format.
+      - `minCapacity` is the minimum aggregate List total capacity across the fleet.
+If zero, it is ignored.
+If non zero, it must be smaller than MaxCapacity and bigger than BufferSize.
+      - `maxCapacity` is the maximum aggregate List total capacity across the fleet.
+It must be bigger than both MinCapacity and BufferSize.
+Required field.
+- `sync` is autoscaling sync strategy.
+It defines when to run the autoscaling
+  - `type` is type of the sync.
+For now only "FixedInterval" is available
+  - `fixedInterval` parameters of the fixedInterval sync
+    - `seconds` is the time in seconds between each auto scaling
+{{% /feature %}}
 # Webhook Endpoint Specification

 Webhook endpoint is used to delegate the scaling logic to a separate pod or server.